Are you struggling to consistently write good blog posts that attract traffic?

-Whatever the case, I’ll show you how to write a good blog post from scratch so that you’ll start generating more traffic and subscribers.
+Whatever the case, I’ll show you how to write your first blog post from scratch so that you’ll start generating more traffic and subscribers.

-Coming up with ideas for blog posts can be challenging.
+Coming up with ideas for your first blog posts can be challenging.
 That’s why it’s important to get inspiration and ideas from external sources.

 Every day I’ll listen to podcasts, read blog posts, watch Youtube videos and read books related to my primary topics (blogging, productivity and digital marketing).

 By absorbing new information, I’m able to come up with countless ideas for creating blog posts.

 I prefer to use Ubersuggest because it’s free, accurate, user-friendly and you can get really good blog post and keyword ideas quickly.

 When you’re logged into Ubersuggest, click on “content ideas” and then type in your keyword.
 This will fetch up popular blog posts that got lots of shares on Facebook and Pinterest.

 This will show you which articles are in demand and what people are interested in and sharing.

 Another way to get ideas is to use Pinterest.
 Pinterest is a visual search engine that you can use to find good content on a relevant topic.